 A community-based, 21st century preservation plan for New Orleans should involve not only historic preservation professionals and advocates, but also housing, small business, and neighborhood revitalization interests; developers and community development corporations; lending institutions; and the city agencies whose actions involve historic buildings.
-It should be guided by a broadly diverse Advisory Committee that includes civic, business, and government leaders from all over the city.
+It should be guided by a broadly diverse Advisory Committee that includes civic, business, and government leaders from all over the city, including preservation skeptics as well as enthusiasts.
 The plan should focus on how preservation of the city's historic fabric can contribute to the goals that preservation interests share with advocates of economic development, neighborhood revitalization, affordable housing, and sustainability.